 Much of what society has told us about "good posture" for your lower back when sitting is not based on fact but rather on traditions that have been passed down over the years without ever being questioned.
 But did you know that much of what we know about "good posture" can actually can be quite bad for us?

-You may hear your mother or grandmother in your head saying, "sit up straight" or "don't slouch".
-Some people have gone as far as sitting on exercise balls or chairs without back to try to activate their postural muscle and build a strong "core".
+You may hear your mother or grandmother in your head saying, "Sit up straight" or "Don't slouch".
+Some people have gone as far as sitting on exercise balls or chairs without a back to it to try to activate their postural muscle and build a strong "core".
 This information isn't based on medical knowledge, but rather what was considered prim and proper in Victorian Era society centuries ago.
-Older reasearch that showed that there is more pressure on the discs of cadaver spines gave some initial support to those mantras, but newer evidence is showing this may not be the case (see above).
+Older research that showed that there is more pressure on the discs of cadaver spines gave some initial support to those mantras, but newer evidence is showing this may not be the case (see above).

-Clinically, I can tell you I've seen hundreds if not thousands of people who have lower back pain when sitting that is actually caused by trying to have "good posture".
+Clinically, I can tell you that I've seen hundreds if not thousands of people who have lower back pain when sitting, is actually caused by trying to have "good posture".

 Tips To Relieve Lower Back Pain When Sitting In An Office Chair

 - Adjust the chair height so your feet are flat on the floor.
-If they don't reach the floor, use a footrest or wedge like this one so that your knee are at about the same height as your hips.
-For some people, even sitting with the knees slight higher than the hips helps relieve lower back pain when sitting.
-This runs contrary to traditional advice... but if traditional advice hasn't helped your chronic back pain, maybe it's time to try something new. 🤔
+If they don't reach the floor, use a footrest or wedge like this one , so that your knees are at about the same height as your hips.
+For some people, even sitting with their knees slightly higher than their hips helps relieve lower back pain when sitting.
+This runs contrary to traditional advice... but if traditional advice hasn't helped your chronic back pain, maybe it's time to try something new!

 - Scoot all the way back in the chair so that your lower back is flat against the back rest